teragrid/asura/specification.rst

 -  **Usage**:

-   -  Echo a string to test an abci client/server implementation
+   -  Echo a string to test an asura client/server implementation

 Flush
 ^^^^^